SorenSirius/FPGA-Hardware-Accelerator-for-Matrix-Multiplication/README.md

 - Throughput gains via parallelism and pipelining.

 **Results:** Efficient use of embedded multipliers and memory, verified through ModelSim simulation, Quartus synthesis, and FPGA resource utilization reports.

-This work highlights my ability to **design, debug, and optimize digital signal processing pipelines in Verilog**, with a focus on performance vs. resource trade-offs.